lmsullivan18/Election_Analysis/README.md

 The script created for this analysis can be used for any election.

 For a national election, you could adjust the code to pull the data from each state (instead of how it currently pulls data for each county), to determine which state makes up the most votes.
-You could then then add another for loop to determine who won the most states, therefore determining the winner of the election.
+You could then add another for loop to determine who won the most states, therefore determining the winner of the election.

 For a county-level election, you could add another for loop to determine the votes just within each county to determine who won the election there.